 As with every other sector, architecture hasn't escaped the impacts of the pandemic.
 However, it may be interesting to note that the prevailing circumstances have highlighted particular trends that will aid in future development.

-By actively using outdoor spaces as recreational areas, living rooms, meeting places, and more, many people realize that access to public green spaces like parks helps counteract everyday stress, especially with the seemingly unending pandemic.
+By actively using outdoor spaces as recreational areas, living rooms, meeting places and more; many people realize that access to public green spaces like parks help counteract everyday stress, especially with the seemingly unending pandemic.
 The most significant advantage is that these spaces offer ample scope for practicing social distancing and minimizing exposure risk.

 In championing developments of the future, landscape plans – and the advantages of investing in green infrastructure – should not be overlooked or unvalued.